nymtech/nym/explorer/README.md

 ## Deployment

-Build the UI with:
+Build the UI with (starting in the repository root):

 ```
-npm install
+yarn
+yarn build
+cd explorer
-npm run build
+yarn build
 ```

 The output will be in the `dist` directory.
 Serve this with `nginx` or `httpd`.